Jandrei

-Jandrei Chitolina Carniel (born 1 March 1993), simply known as Jandrei, is a Brazilian professional footballer who plays as a goalkeeper for Campeonato Brasileiro Série A club São Paulo.
+Jandrei Chitolina Carniel (born 1 March 1993), simply known as Jandrei, is a Brazilian professional footballer who plays as a goalkeeper for Campeonato Brasileiro Série B club Juventude, on loan from São Paulo.

 Club career

 Early career

 Born in Itaqui, Rio Grande do Sul, Jandrei was an Internacional youth graduate.
 He left the club in September 2014 without making any senior appearances, and joined Novo Hamburgo.

 Jandrei made his Campeonato Gaúcho debut on 11 February 2015, coming on as a first-half substitute for Thiago Humberto in a 1–0 home win against União Frederiquense, as starter Rafael dal Ri was sent off.
 He appeared in four matches during the tournament, two as a starter.

 In May 2016, Jandrei moved to Atlético Tubarão in the second tier of Campeonato Catarinense.
 He was a regular starter for the club, contributing with 13 appearances as his side achieved promotion back to the first division.

 Chapecoense

 On 1 March 2017, Jandrei signed a loan contract with Série A club Chapecoense, with a buyout clause.
 Initially a third choice behind Artur Moraes and Elias, he made his debut in the top tier on 13 May, starting in a 1–1 away draw against Corinthians.

 Jandrei made his Copa Libertadores debut on 17 May 2017, starting in a 2–1 away win against Lanús.
 He immediately became first-choice after his arrival, overtaking both Artur and Elias.

 On 15 November 2017, Jandrei was bought outright for a fee of R$350,000, and renewed his contract until 2021.